Monika-mahawar/ray_path/README.md

 # Ray Tracing Analysis with Machine Learning

-This notebook performs ray tracing simulations using the `optiland` library and then applies machine learning models (Random Forest and Logistic Regression) to analyze the ray tracing data.
+This notebook performs ray tracing simulations using the `optiland` library and then applies machine learning models (Random Forest and Logistic Regression) to analyze the ray tracing data for various lens
+.
 The primary goal is to predict the success of a ray reaching the image plane based on its initial properties.

 ## Setup and Lens Definition